Posted by OfficeTeam on Thursday, March 9, 2017 - 23:00 | Follow me

 DON’T make any of these mistakes

 Still feeling somewhat nervous about what to wear to an interview?
-Here's our final tip: Don't follow in these job seekers' footsteps.
+Our final tip is about what not to wear.
 OfficeTeam asked more than 650 human resources managers to name the strangest interview outfits they had ever seen or heard of.
-The answers shocked us:
+The answers surprised us:

 - "A blanket worn as a shawl"